X

 Hi, I am a casual listener of the podcast and a first time buyer looking for a place to live in Melbourne.
 We have found a townhouse in Thornbury, a property that ticks all the boxes for us and looks like a good price.
 However, the property is selling for only a fraction over that which it was purchased in 2014 and is amongst about 50 of other similar townhouses — the property next door is also for sale.
 It is probably the best located/nicest property we can afford that we have found in Melbourne but those seem like red flags from an investment point of view.
 I thought I might just ask and see if you might be able to point us in the right direction as to how much we should read into previous sale prices and also about what saturation means in the townhouse market?
 Thank you and keep up the rad podcasts!

-186 | Q & A – Should You Pay Down the Principle Loan When Interest Rates are Low?
+186 | Q&A – Should You Pay Down the Principal Loan When Interest Rates are Low?
 Are Multiple Offset Accounts a Good Idea?
-PLUS The Step-by-Step Process to Buy an Investment Property!
+PLUS The Step-by-Step Process to Buying an Investment Property!

 And we’re diving headfirst into…

-1. Offset accounts —is it a good idea to have multiple offset accounts?
+1. Offset accounts — is it a good idea to have multiple offset accounts?
 And should you offset your highest loan or the oldest loan?

 2. Investing in outer suburbs versus inner suburbs